An outlook on China’s carbon fiber market

 Geopolitical tensions are also a factor.
 U.S. tariffs on Chinese carbon fiber, China’s ongoing relationship with Russia and China’s aggression toward Taiwan make it difficult for real and potential carbon fiber customers outside of China to have faith in consistent carbon fiber supply from Chinese manufacturers.

 Lin acknowledges these tensions, which “have already pushed Western clients to evaluate the risk of Chinese carbon fiber,” he says.
 “China’s carbon fiber industry has done a good job in working out high-performance, low-price carbon fiber to help customers expand their applications.
 However, China’s serious overcapacity and its involution [a term used in China that could be translated to a ‘race to the bottom,’ leading to the devolution of an industry plagued by hyper-competition] are not good for the world and could pose serious complications to decades of carbon fiber market development.”
-Should other regions embrace or cut the tie with Chinese carbon fiber?
+Should other regions embrace or cut ties with Chinese carbon fiber?
 This is a headache of a question for the world.”

 Path forward for Chinese and global carbon fiber markets